TammyGirl2015/Quizzed/README.md

 ### Page Name

-* The page name Vairgo Travel is credited to my good friend Calvin as homeage to him.
-He gave me permission to use the name and wanted me to include the link to his actual website: [Vairgo-Travel](<https://www.vairgo.co.za>)
+* The page name was initially Trivia Time however i did not think at some point that the questions put on the website were trivia based but rather more general knowledge based hence the change to: Quizzed.

 ### Format

-* The format of the website is credited to the Love Running walkthrough project from Code Institute module 1.
+* The format of the website is credited to looking at the general layout of several quiz pages online and i had a general idea of the format of the quiz i wanted to create.
-* The READme is credited to the sample READme provided in the sample Portfolio Project 1 from Code Institute and another READme sample received from my amazing mentor Daisy McGirr.
+* The READme is a template from a previous project of mine and adjusted to suit the project.

 ### Content

-* Content is credited to myself for text input with some inspiration from looking at <https://heyciara.com>
+* Content is credited to myself for text input with questions being taken from several websites as templates for sample questions.

 ### Media